-You can pay a parking ticket or camera violation on your smartphone using the NYC Parking Ticket Pay or Dispute App.
+You can pay a parking ticket or camera violation online using CityPay.

-Note: you can't pay a parking or camera violation using the app if your vehicle has been booted or towed.
+Note: you can't pay a parking or camera violation online if your vehicle has been booted or towed.
 To learn how to pay violations when a vehicle has been booted, visit the Booted Vehicle page.
-For towed vehicles, go to the Towed Vehicle Reclaim from Marshal or Sheriff page.
+For towed vehicles, visit the Towed Vehicle Reclaim from Marshal or Sheriff page.

 How to Pay

-- Search for the violations you owe using the ticket number or Notice of Liability (NOL) number or your license plate number.
-If you've saved your license plate number in the My Info section, the information will auto-populate, but you can still overwrite it if necessary.
+- Search for the violations you owe using the ticket or Notice of Liability (NOL) number or your license plate number.

 - Decide how much you want to pay.
-The app displays the full fine and penalty amounts.
-You can pay the entire balance or make a partial payment by entering the amount you want to pay.
+The full fine and penalty amounts are displayed, but you can make a partial payment by entering the amount you want to pay.

 - Choose your payment method and enter all of the required information.
-If you've saved your billing information in the My Info Section, the information will auto-populate, but you can still overwrite it if necessary.
 Make sure that your billing address matches the address for your credit or debit card and the Card Verification Value (CVV) is correct, or the payment won't go through.

-- Review the information you entered carefully before submitting.
+- Review the payment information carefully before submitting.
 You can't cancel, change, or delay the payment once it's been submitted.

 - Submit your payment.

-- Capture a screenshot of the confirmation page screen or print the confirmation email for your records.
+- Print the receipt screen or confirmation email for your records.

 - Credit card (Visa, MasterCard, American Express, Discover, or foreign cards with CVVs)

 - Pre-paid or gift card (Visa or MasterCard logo)